 Getting started with ADF

 Congratulations!
 You've received your new ADF digital forensic software and you're ready to get started with your digital investigations.
-Find the information for your product below: Digital Evidence Investigator (DEI), Triage-Investigator (TINV), Triage-G2 (TG2), and Mobile Device Investigator (MDI).
+Find the information for your product below: ADF PRO, Digital Evidence Investigator (DEI) and Mobile Device Investigator (MDI).

 What's in the Kit?

-• Authentication Key: A USB dongle containing your license file
+• Authentication Key: A USB dongle that will store your license file (see how to obtain it below)

 • Collection Key: A 500 GB high-speed USB SSD drive